openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 ﻿# openactive-broker-microservice

-This Node.js microservice provides a service to harvest data and proxy calls to an Open Booking API
+This Node.js microservice provides a service to harvest data and proxy calls to an Open Booking API.

+It needs to be running, against an Open Booking API implementation, in order for the [openactive-integration-tests](../openactive-integration-tests/) to run.

+TODO perhaps a little more summary about what it does?

 ## Usage in separate terminal windows

 To run `openactive-broker-microservice` in separate terminal window to `openactive-integration-tests`, from repository root:

-1. `npm install`
+1. Install dependencies: `npm install`
-2. `export NODE_ENV=dev`
+2. Specify Configuration file: `export NODE_ENV=dev`
+    * This is the command to use if using the `dev.json` config file, which is the default behaviour.
+See [Configuration](../../README.md#configuration) for more details)
-3. `npm run start-broker`
+3. Start Broker: `npm run start-broker`
+4. Run [openactive-integration-tests](../openactive-integration-tests/) in another terminal window

 ## Configuration for `broker` within `./config/{NODE_ENV}.json`